Naoki Sano

-Naoki Sano (佐野 直喜, Sano Naoki) (born February 2, 1965) is a retired Japanese professional wrestler and former mixed martial artist most notable for being the generational rival of legendary Japanese pro wrestler Jushin Liger.
+Naoki Sano (佐野 直喜, Sano Naoki) (born February 2, 1965) is a Japanese retired professional wrestler and former mixed martial artist most notable for being the generational rival of legendary Japanese pro wrestler Jushin Liger.
 During the last years of his career he went by the name Takuma Sano (佐野巧真, Sano Takuma).

 Professional wrestling career

 New Japan Pro-Wrestling (1984–1990, 2020)

 Sano was a member of the 1984 NJPW Dojo class, and in his first few years wrestled in preliminary matches.
 In 1987, he went on an overseas excursion to Mexico, wrestling for the Universal Wrestling Association (UWA).
 In August 1987, he won his first championship, the Distrito Federal Trios Championship with fellow NJPW wrestlers Hirokazu Hata and Yoshihiro Asai.
 Upon his return to the promotion in January 1989, he won the Young Tokyo Dome Cup on April 24, becoming the first NJPW wrestler to wrestle inside the Tokyo Dome, along with Hiro Saito.
 He went on to have numerous acclaimed matches against Jyushin Liger.
 Sano defeated Liger for the IWGP Junior Heavyweight Championship on August 10, 1989, but lost it to Liger on January 31, 1990.
 In April 1990, he went on an overseas excursion to Canada, wrestling under the name Mr. Sato for the Canadian National Wrestling Alliance promotion in Calgary, where he won the promotion's World Mid-Heavyweight Championship.

-Sano returned to NJPW in January 2020, at their Wrestle Kingdom 14 events.
+After several returns representing other promotions, Sano returned to NJPW for the last time in January 2020, at their Wrestle Kingdom 14 events.
 On January 5, he and Jushin Liger were defeated by Hiromu Takahashi and Ryu Lee, after which Liger retired.
 Two days later on January 7, Sano retired.